 Step into the chocolatey world of Oban Chocolate Company and uncover a delightful range of innovative handmade chocolates – Marmite chocolate anyone?
 Their open plan café and chocolate factory let you see the chocolatiers at work through a viewing window and don’t miss their chocolate fondue.
 The view over Oban Bay from their café isn’t too shoddy either!

 Coco Chocolatier, Edinburgh

 For something really indulgent, look no further than Coco Chocolatier.
 Dark chocolate Golden Goose Eggs, Quail’s Praline Eggs and Hot Cross Bun Spice chocolate bars are just a few of the options on offer.
-Pop into the shops in Bruntsfield or Stockbridge to enjoy the chocolatey sights and scents.
 If you know a real chocolate enthusiast, why not sign them up to the Chocolate School to get expert tuition on tempering, moulding, infusing and filling delicious chocs?

 Lime Tree Larder, Kilbirnie

 Producing award-winning ice cream and handmade chocolates, Lime Tree Larder can be found only 20 minutes from Glasgow and they offer workshops and chocolatey birthday party experiences for ages 7 – 15.
 They also make awesome ice-cream cakes to order and you can hire their 1920’s style ice-cream tricycle for special occasions too.

 Head over the water to the lovely Isle of Arran in the Firth of Clyde to visit The Arran Chocolate Factory.
 The team here has been producing mouth-watering confectionery since the turn of the century, using only the finest ingredients from around the world.
 If you’re on the island, then you must visit – you’ll find them just a short walk along from the Brodick Ferry Terminal.